SchulzLab/TFAnalysis/README.md

 Note that _TEPIC_ and _JAMM_ have additional dependencies.
 Links to the respective repositories are set up in this project.

 ##Required data
-To run our scripts, the following data from Synapse must be available:
+To run our scripts, the following data from Synapse must be available in decompressed form:
 - The file *training_data.ChIPseq.tar*
 - The file *training_data.DNASE_wo_bams.tar*
 - The file *training_data.annotations.tar*
 - All DNase bam files stored in the [DNase bams folder at synapse](https://www.synapse.org/#!Synapse:syn6176232)

 In addition, the human reference genome in fasta format, version *hg19*, must be available.
-A corresponding [genome size file](Preprocessing/Genome_Size_File_For_JAMM.txt), required by *JAMM*, is included in the *Preprocessing* folder.
+A [genome size file](Preprocessing/Genome_Size_File_For_JAMM.txt), which is required by *JAMM*, is included in the *Preprocessing* folder.
 Position Frequency Matrices (PFMs), obtained from Jaspar, Hocomoco, and Uniprobe are already included in the _TEPIC_ repository.